Vardan Petrosyan: 2013 car accident

 On October 20, 2013, Vardan Petrosyan got into a car accident on Yerevan-Yeghvard highway, where two sixteen-year-old boys died and four others were injured, including Petrosyan.
 After being treated in a Yerevan hospital, on November 9, Petrosyan was charged with "negligent breach of traffic rules, which causes death" and was taken into custody.
 The court rejected pleas to have him released on bail, despite a petition that eventually garnered 11,000 signatures.
 Petrosyan pleaded not guilty on January 26, 2015.
 He was sentenced to five years in prison on January 29, 2015, by a lower court in Kotayk Province.
-Petrosyan was released on September 2, 2015, and will serve the rest of his punishment outside prison.
-Early released in March 2017.
+Petrosyan was released on September 2, 2015, and served the rest of his punishment outside prison.
+He was released in March 2017.